NCPR/diviner-wp-archive-theme/docs-src/content/_index.md

-**DIVINER** is a free and open-source Wordpress theme for small to mid-size institutions with public archiving needs.
+**DIVINER** is a free and open-source Wordpress plugin for small to mid-size institutions with public archiving needs.

 **DIVINER** 1.0 is a digital platform built for archiving, organizing, and presenting large amounts of photographs, audio, video, and documents - or all four!
 It’s main selling point is an audience-friendly public interface that encourages personal interaction and engagement. **DIVINER** might be right for _your _organization if you have a collection of humanities materials you would like to share with the public (for example, a collection of 3,000 photographs of a large farm in the early 1900s; or thousands of audio clips and interviews related to immigration in Wisconsin).